Team-Resourceful/ResourcefulBeesDocs/docs/bee_data/breed_data.md

 Here is an example of its usage:

-In this example the bee can be bred when a "Diamond" and "Emerald" bee mate.
+In this example the bee can be bred when a `Diamond` and `Emerald` bee mate.

 ```json
 "isBreedable": true,